ansible-middleware/jws/README.md

     - Installs JAVA
     - Installs basic packages required
     - Adds tomcat user and group
-    - Downloads tomcat and install
+    - Downloads tomcat or jws and installs
     - Makes sure that tomcat belongs to the tomcat user and group
     - Deploys server.xml, web.xml and context.xml